HPC-Simlab/simlab-training/HPCDAY2/3-Resources.md

 ```

 ### 2. `salloc` command
-- This command will allow you to reserve CPU or GPU resources to run multiple execution.
+- This command will allow you to reserve CPU or GPU resources to run multiple executions.
 ```shell
 salloc --ntasks=1
 ```